How to Read Excel Files in C# (Developer Tutorial)

 Below is a summary of the overall workflow for reading Excel files using IronXL:

 - Install the IronXL Excel Library.
-We can do this using our NuGet package or by downloading the .Net Excel DLL.
+You can use the NuGet package or download the .Net Excel DLL.

 - Use the